Dfred/CollaSyst/README.md

 For instance, a democratic government usually consists of 3 main bodies: Executive, Legislative and Judiciary.
 At the highest level of abstraction, these are 3 distinct abstract nodes linked together by many flows -- money, decisions, people, etc. CollaSyst thus allows descending one level of abstraction by zooming into any of these 3 nodes until it opens-up to reveal all its constitutive nodes and internal flows.
 One could then focus on a particular aspect of the exposed internals by filtering the visualisation with masks such as "all non-people" flows.

 Describing the current governmental system could be acheived through collaboration of non-experts and validating experts all of whom create nodes and their typed flows.
-Alledgedly non-experts would collaborate using general knowledge (basic individual tax system), whereas experts would review, fix and complete specific nodes belonging to their area of expertise.
+Alledgedly non-experts would collaborate using general knowledge (for instance, basic individual tax system), whereas experts would review, fix and complete specific nodes belonging to their area of expertise.

 A new governmental policy could then be formalised into a modification of the existing structure, explicitly revealing its mode of operation.
 A policy's effects could then be simulated by feeding the overall modified system with data representative of usual expectations (money received from taxes and given to foreign countries).